yimuchen/dotfiles/nvim/README.md

   exception being the `lazy_nvim.lua` file, which lists all plugins to be installed.
-- Plugin and LSP specific configurations are stored in the corresponding `after/<plugin>.lua` files.
+- Plugin and LSP specific configurations are stored in the corresponding `after/plugin/<plugin>.lua` files.
+In particular, specific LSP configurations should have their own `lspconfig-<language>.lua` file.
-- External configuration for text editing tools not strictly used just for neovim (mainly for text formatting tools) will be stored in `external` directory.
+- All code formatting should be handled by each of the package settings.
+Some default settings for handling languages that I commonly use will be saved in the `external` directory for handling new projects.

 ## Decision on external dependencies